m-voit/concepts-of-programming-languages/study-project/paper.md

 A valid expression would be `A & B | !C` which means A and B or not C.
 Consists of an ast, parser and boolean parser.

+## Functional programming concepts

+An important part of functional programming capabilities of a programming language are functions and how they are supported in a programming language.
+As we are taking a look at JavaScript, we will see how JavaScript supports several important functional programming concepts.

 ### Type system

 JavaScript is a dynamic and weakly typed programming language, that also features duck-typing.